Home » Blog » DIY Home Projects » How to Make Wood Bench with Metal Legs

 This wood bench also worked double duty as seating at our dining room table for awhile.

-It is one of the most asked about projects I’ve done and looks great with my DIY Coffee Table.
-Read more in Your Home Design Questions Answered!
+This bench of the most asked about projects I’ve done and looks great with my DIY Coffee Table.
+Also, check out How to Make Wood Shelves guide for another high impact home project.